Home / Meat and Poultry Recipes / Juicy Grilled Ground Pork Burger Recipe with Bacon

 step six

 Form into patties.
-Divide the mixture into 4 large or 6 smaller patties and chill in the refrigerator for 15 minutes.
+Divide the mixture into 4 large or 6 smaller patties and set on a plate or baking sheet.
+Chill in the refrigerator for 15 minutes.
 Meanwhile, make a quick slaw either homemade or pre-packaged slaw mix.

 A hand forming a pork patty.